Angelica Trimble-Yanu

 Cart 0

 Angelica Trimble-Yanu, born and raised in Oakland,California is an enrolled member of the Oglála Lakȟóta Sioux Nation from the Pine Ridge Indian Reservation in South Dakota.
 Angelica is a Curator, Designer and Visual Artist.
 She holds a Bachelors in Fine Art & Printmaking from The Pacific Northwest College of Art.
-Angelica’s work has been exhibited at prestigious venues such as the The De Young Museum, MarinMOCA and the Palazzo Albrizzi-Capello during the 2022 Venice Art Biennale.
-Angelica was nominated for the esteemed SFMOMA SECA Award in the same year shortly after her first Solo Exhibition, BLACK SUN at San Francisco’s MRKT Gallery.
-Her interdisciplinary and community based practice has lead her to numerous public residencies and artist talks with Google, The De Young Museum, The Institute of Contemporary Art SF, The Berkeley Art Center, Kala Art Institute, Oregon State’s Eena-Haws Native American Longhouse, and Santa Clara University.
+Angelica’s work has been exhibited at various venues such as The De Young Museum, MarinMOCA and the Palazzo Albrizzi-Capello during the 2022 Venice Art Biennale.
+Angelica was nominated for the esteemed SFMOMA SECA Award in 2023 shortly after her first Solo Exhibition, BLACK SUN at San Francisco’s MRKT Gallery.
+Her interdisciplinary and community based practice has lead her to numerous public residencies, exhibitions and artist talks with the Museum Of Archaeology Alabama, Google, The De Young Museum, The Institute of Contemporary Art SF, The Berkeley Art Center, Kala Art Institute, Oregon State University, and Santa Clara University.
 Her talent has been acknowledged through various awards, including two accolades in writing and printmaking from the Pacific Northwest College of Art and an Expert Printmaking Award from Zealous England.
-Her talent has garnished attention by various publications, both locally and internationally, including The Palo Alto Daily, The Oregonian, Divide Art Magazine, PBS Newshour and The Racket San Francisco.
+Her talent has garnished attention by various publications, both locally and internationally, including The Palo Alto Daily, Urban Life Wash Park Magazine, Diablo Magazine, The Oregonian, Divide Art Magazine and PBS Newshour.

 Interview with Creative Director, Emily Bolles For ARTBUDS in Portland Oregon 2020